When you’re caring for an older adult, you know how overwhelming it can feel to worry that they might fall at home constantly.

 Slippery tubs can be a serious hazard, especially for older adults and people with mobility issues.

-Several factors can increase fall risk while using the shower or bath.
+Several factors can increase fall risk during showering or bathing.

 These include: